dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 For example, you can submit and vote for a proposal to change some of the SNS parameters by following the instructions in [Step 6](#6-test-upgrading-the-dapp-canisters-by-sns-proposal).

-#### 12. Test user-experience.
+#### 12. Test user experience.
 In all different stages, you should also test the user experience, e.g., how the users would interact with the SNS and NNS to complete the different steps and also how they can interact with the SNS after it has been successfully launched.
-In particular, if you [chose to integrate some of the SNS or NNS functionality in your dappfrontend](../integrate-sns/frontend-integration.md), you should test this user experience.
+In particular, if you [chose to integrate some of the SNS or NNS functionality in your dapp frontend](../integrate-sns/frontend-integration.md), you should test this user experience.
 You might also want to test what the interaction would look like on the NNS frontend dapp.